archimedes-projects/archimedes-maven-micronaut/micronaut-kotlin-parent/README.md

     ...
 ```

-As you can see in the example the version of this module correspond with the Micronaut version that you want to use.
+As you can see in the example, the version of this module corresponds with the Micronaut version that you want to use.

-This module allow you to mix Kotlin and Java source files in the same Maven module, the firs one in `src/main/kotlin` and the other in `src/main/java` (and the equivalent `src/test/kotlin` and `src/test/java` for the test sources).

 ## Integration tests